davidmiralles/Naive_Bayes_Classifier/README.md

 # Bayesian classifier

 Naive Bayes Classifier developed with numpy.
 This classifier has been used in several projects to classify human tactile data.
-Notwithstanding it presents really good results with tactile data, it can also be used for other tasks that try to distinguish different time series.
+Notwithstanding that it presents excellent results with tactile data, it can also be used for other tasks to distinguish different time series.

 ## Dataset

-Stimuli used in this experiment were modelled with the 3D extension of the Superformula (Gielis, 2003), generating a family of smoothly varying 3D shapes that were later printed.
+Stimuli used in this experiment were modeled with the 3D extension of the Superformula (Gielis, 2003), generating a family of smoothly varying 3D shapes that were later printed.
 In order to capture the human haptic object manipulation, we attached twenty-four copper pads equally distributed to the surface of each object.
 Each pad is connected to an electronic board placed inside each object, acting as a capacitive sensor.
 |Superformula 3D shapes|Haptic capture system|
 |:---------------------:|:---------------------:|
 |![figures](figures.png)|![sensors](sensors.png)|

 The electronic board placed inside the object collects data from all the sensors (touched or not touched) with a sampling frequency of 40 Hz.
 The sampling frequency is 40Hz.
-For every sample, an array of 24 elements, each one being 1 (not touched) or 0 (touched), is received.
-To train our haptic system, we collected an independent dataset containing 20 minutes (15 for training and 5 for testing) of human haptic exploration per object.
-To obtain a com- plete exploration of the objects and to standardize haptic exploratory procesure over time, we instructed a participant to perform a task. (see [Artificial haptic recognition through human manipulation of objects](https://doi.org/10.32470/CCN.2019.1240-0) for further details)
+An array of 24 elements for every sample, each one being 1 (not touched) or 0 (touched), is received.
+Each array corresponds to one line in the text files stored in ```datasets```.
+We collected an independent dataset containing 20 minutes (15 for training and 5 for testing) of human haptic exploration per object.
+To obtain a complete exploration of the objects and to standardize haptic exploratory procedure over time, we instructed a participant to perform a task. (see [Artificial haptic recognition through human manipulation of objects](https://doi.org/10.32470/CCN.2019.1240-0) for further details)

 Different publications rely on this model: